liubeibei789/fuzzy-search/README.md

 Depending on your search approach, you may find that you’re getting different numbers of matches.
 - My implementation leaves in newline characters – if you strip them out, you may find additional matches.
 - My implementation also removes duplicate matches – for example, if searching for “hello” and my code found an approximate match for “helo” by deleting the third letter, it wouldn’t also flag the same “helo” as a match for the search term with the fourth letter deleted.

+## example:
+ if the pattern is coil:
+ foil differs by one substitution, coils by one insertion (insert one character into pattern), oil by one deletion, coli by one transposition.

 ### reference:
 - Sample Approximate Match Outputs:\
 Searching small.txt for “ware”:\